bbbbatrisyia/bbbbatrisyia/README.md

 ## About Me
-Diploma in Cyber Security Technology at GMI and Currently focusing on OS Administration & Network Programming
+Diploma in Cyber Security Technology at GMI and currently focusing on OS Administration & Network Programming

 ## Tools Im Exploring
 - Kali Linux